carlosdummy14/fcc-project2/README.md

 #### Personal note.

-This is my version before watch the possible solution.
+This is my version before watch the possible solution.\
+The default status could be random numbers.\
+Counter of rolls and a message of "You do it in ## rolls!!!"